KevinFocke/SudokuSolver/README.md

 BUG: The backtracking algo only looks at the first box.
 If it can't find by quessing the first box, it won't find anything more!
 BUG: Solve prints twice (because backtrack calls it) &

-x BUG: The sudTemp does not replace the sud downstream, no idea why.
+x BUG: The sudTemp does not replace the sud downstream. // Solved by making a deepCopy

 - Add command line recognizition of flags, filename=mytext.txt